 The McKinney-Vento Act gives important educational rights to students who are homeless, or in unstable or temporary housing.
-The Charter Center hosted a free workshop, presented by NYS-TEACHS, on January 10, 2017 to help schools understand how to meet these students’ needs and comply with changes in the law resulting from the Every Student Succeeds Act of 2015 (ESSA).
+The Charter Center hosted a free workshop, presented by NYS-TEACHS, to help schools understand how to meet these students’ needs and comply with changes in the law resulting from the Every Student Succeeds Act of 2015 (ESSA).

 Topics Covered Included: